schatzlab/appliedgenomics2023/assignments/assignment1/README.md

 }
 ```

 - Question 3.3.
 Using the output from 3.2, plot the kmer frequency spectrum: x-axis is the kmer frequency, and the y-axis is the number of kmers that occur x times.
-Make
+Make sure to plot both the x and y-axis in log space.

-  sure to plot both the x and y-axis in log space.
+- Question 3.4. a) What percent of the genome is unique, e.g. what percent of the kmers occur 1 time. b) What percent of the genome is repetitive (occurs more than 1 time). c) What percent occurs more than 1000 times?

-- Question 3.4.
-What percent of the genome is unique, e.g. what percent of the kmers occur 1 time.
-What percent of the genome is repetitive (occurs more than 1 time).
-What percent occurs more than 1000 times.
+  - Note: For this analysis, you should separately consider all of the kmers in the genome, e.g. the denominator will be G-k+1.
+When computing the unique percentage, use the number of unique kmers as the numerator.
+When computing repetitive percentages, make sure to separately count each instance of a repetitve kmer.
+For example the string "GCATCATCAT" has kmers: GCA, CAT, ATC, TCA, CAT, ATC, TCA, CAT.
+Of these 1/8 (12.5%) are unique and 7/8 (87.5%) are repetitive

 ### Question 4: Why Genomics?
 [10 pts]